 Class of 1981 Alumni Scholarship

 The Class of 1981 voted to establish a scholarship fund as a graduation gift to the College of Medicine.
 Contributions and accrued interest were significant enough to begin awarding scholarships in 1992.
 The class goal is to earn sufficient interest on the principal in order to present a full-tuition scholarship annually.
 The recipient should be a rising senior.
 Members of the senior class vote for a classmate who is seen as a promising young physician and one who has never received a scholarship or grant during medical school.
 The student with the majority vote receives the award.
 This scholarship, along with the Class of 1937 Alumni Scholarship, is recognized as the genesis of the successful alumni class effort to endow scholarships for the College of Medicine.
-The inaugural award was first presented to Timothy Eric Bowen of Little Rock in 1991.
+The inaugural award was presented in 1991.

 Class of 1982 / Dr. Morris Hughes Memorial Scholarship

 The Class of 1982 created a scholarship in memory of classmate, Dr. Morris Hughes, who was killed in an airplane crash in 1988.
 Dr. Hughes had experience in many fields before coming to medical school, including electrical engineering, construction, ambulance services and volunteer fire services.
 Dr. Hughes’ classmates often joked that he would be able to operate on his patient, repair the patient’s car, and then go to the patient’s home, rewire it, repair the plumbing and add a room.
 To memorialize his spirit of selflessness and excellence in diverse fields, this scholarship fund was established to be awarded to the Junior Medical Student who, in the eyes of his or her classmates, best exhibits the qualities of selflessness, creativity and energy in solving problems of his or her classmates.
 The junior class selects the recipient of this scholarship each year through a class vote during registration.
 The inaugural award was presented in 1992 by Dr. Lee Archer on behalf of his classmates.
-The inaugural award was presented in 1992 to Robert Haley Shaw of North Little Rock.
+The inaugural award was presented in 1992.

 Class of 1983 Alumni Scholarship